aws-solutions/document-understanding-solution/README.md

 Current document formats supported : **PDF,JPG,PNG**

+The instructions below cover installation on Unix-based Operating systems like macOS and Linux.
+You can use a AWS Cloud9 enviornment or EC2 instance (recommended: t3.large or higher on Amazon Linux platform) to deploy the solution
-To run the solution, clone/download the project
+To run the solution,first clone the project

 There are multiple options to deploy the solution.
 Please review them below-

 ## 1. Development Deploy